Teneo.ai

-The company was founded in 2001 and became a public company in 2019 after the reverse takeover of Indentive AB.
-On August 2024, Artificial Solutions rebranded to Teneo.ai.
+The company was founded in 2001 and became a public company in 2019 after conducting a reverse takeover of Indentive AB.
+In August 2024, Artificial Solutions rebranded to Teneo.ai.

-Teneo.ai is listed on the Nasdaq First North stock exchange under the ticker TENEO (previously ASAI for Artificial Solutions).
+Teneo.ai is listed on the Nasdaq First North stock exchange under the ticker symbol TENEO.
+The symbol was previously ASAI for Artificial Solutions.

-Product
+Products

-Teneo.ai develops the Teneo platform, a conversational AI development platform for enterprises to build and manage AI-powered conversational applications.
-The platform is available as both a cloud-based and an on-premises solution and can be used to create applications that support over 86 languages.
+Teneo.ai develops the Teneo platform, a conversational AI development platform.
+The platform is available as both a cloud-based and an on-premises installation and can be used to create applications that support over 86 languages.
 It utilizes a proprietary technology known as Teneo Linguistic Modeling Language (TLML) for natural language understanding and dialogue management.

-The company's products, built upon the Teneo platform, include the following:
+The company's products include the following: